balancer/docs/docs/concepts/governance/bal-token.md

 #### Liquidity Providers

-Emissions to liquidty providers are decided by a combination of the emissions schedule described above, and [veBAL](./veBAL) voting to determine the rewards that flow to each authorized pool.
+Emissions to liquidty providers are decided by a combination of the emissions schedule described above, and [veBAL](./veBAL) voting to determine the allocations that flow to each authorized pool.

 #### Founders, Options, Advisors, Investors

-25M tokens were allocated to founders, stock options, advisors, and investors, all subject to vesting periods.
+25M tokens were allocated to founders, options, advisors, and investors, all subject to vesting periods.

 #### Ecosystem Fund